Last Updated on Dec 27th

 Additionally, if there is bending of the wires in a retainer, the retainer may not fit, or if unwanted movement occurs, the retainer may not be effective.
 Therefore, it would not be wise to force the retainer in place if it has not been well protected

 Warping can also occur with cured acrylic retainers.
 Although these retainers will reshape themselves after a while, tooth movement and warping may make it difficult for them to fit correctly.

 This shifting typically happens because the underlying bone and tissue is very predisposed to grow in a certain way, and it can take continual reinforcement to “train” this tissue to adopt a new pattern of growth.
-Here, one of the most common questions orthodontic patients ask is, “If I wear my retainer again, will this fix the new shifts in my teeth?”
+Here, one of the most common questions orthodontic patients ask is

 What Types of Post-Orthodontia Tooth Shifting?

 After investing so much time into creating a beautiful new smile, many patients become highly sensitive to even the slightest shifts in the teeth.
 The most common types of tooth shifting include these:

 - Overlapping teeth.
 This happens when one tooth begins to move forward or back and slightly crosses a neighboring tooth.

 - Gaps between teeth.
 This happens when teeth begin moving apart from each other, leaving a small open area between them.